 Underlying this story there is a web of people who care for one another, pulling each other (and me) through the darkest times.
 It is hard to call this a lovely book due to the uncompromising way it explores what it takes to survive something like Auschwitz, but I am thankful to have had the chance to witness it.

-- People interested in the Holocaust
+- People interested in reading novels set during WWII and/or the Holocaust